The Glory, Dignity and Dislocation of Man (with some signposts to Man's Healing)

 Need to be careful which meaning we are using.
 Eg, "urban myth" ("you only use 10% of your brain" or "you can run your car on water" - BOTH WRONG!) is the 2nd meaning.
 Now just about every culture has its Creation myth (Greek, Chinese, Jewish-Christian, Norse, etc.) & how are we to understand them?

 Eros makes everything from the Egg of Night, from chaos.
 Later, lesser gods made man from clay, and Eros breathes life into them.
 Sound familiar?
 Or Pandora, the woman who opened the forbidden box and released all evil into the world (yet even here, there was Hope, the last thing to be let out of the box).
 Sound familiar?

 Pang-Gu the first, in a cosmic egg, with all elements intermixed.
 Separated earth & sky, wet & dry, male & female, light & dark, Yin & Yang.
 His exploding body formed everything else, and his fleas became the people of earth!
-Sound familiar? ( "Pan-gu."
-Encyclopedia Mythica from Encyclopedia Mythica Online..
+Sound familiar?
+"Pan-gu." from Wikipedia.
 Or Huang-Di, who created man of earth, and waited for world's breath to bring them to life.
 Or Nu-gua, the goddess who made men of mud.
 Sound familiar?